 How Does CBT Work?

-Cognitive-behavioral therapy is a goal-oriented and collaborative approach for treatment.
+Cognitive-behavioural therapy is a goal-oriented and collaborative approach for treatment.
 CBT therapists work with clients to set specific goals for treatment and develop strategies to achieve those goals.

-During therapy sessions, clients will learn how to identify and challenge their negative thoughts and develop more cognitive biases.
-Behavioral techniques, such as exposure therapy and relaxation training, are also used to help clients overcome specific fears or phobias.
+During therapy sessions, clients will learn how to identify and challenge their negative thoughts and develop more cognitive biases. behavioural techniques, such as exposure therapy and relaxation training, are also used to help clients overcome specific fears or phobias.

 Exposure therapy involves gradually exposing the client to a feared object or situation in a controlled and supportive environment.
 This can help the client overcome their fear and reduce symptoms of anxiety.